Cart

 HPV is so common that most sexually active people will come into contact with the virus at some point in their lives.
 In the majority of cases, those affected are not even aware of it, because the infection is asymptomatic and the immune system silently eliminates it.
 A positive HPV test therefore usually means no more than: The immune system is currently busy.

-Questions about your HPV result?
+Questions about your HPV findings?

 Frequently Asked Questions about HPV